bbarni2020/Shareify/guides/API.md

 - `400 Bad Request`: `{ "error": "No username provided" }`
 - `500 Internal Server Error`: `{ "error": "..." }`

 **Note:** When a user is deleted, their role will be automatically removed from all endpoints in the roles configuration file (except for admin roles).
+The system also updates the roles.json file and reloads configurations automatically.

 ---